plus sub section on Lucy Way Sistare Say, a.k.a.

 -

-- Abstraction carries an uncomfortable authority these
+- Abstraction carries an uncomfortable authority

-Painting which operates only on its own terms doesn't give much of a handle
+the odds.
+Painting which operates only on its own terms doesn't give

-to grab, doesn't let appreciation come in at different "levels",
+much of a handle to grab, doesn't let appreciation come in at different

-abstraction, implicit at least, but insists on vulgarizing if for the sake
+pre-eminence of abstraction, implicit at least, but insists on

-of sales.
-The "New Expressionism" like Pop Art before it, is
+vulgarizing if for the sake of sales.
+The "New Expressionism" like Pop

-should be called "de-abstraction".
-The straight realist painting
+illustration hung on it.
+It should be called "de-abstraction".
+The

-today, as any sensitive observer knows, is far better than the pseudo-abstraction
+straight realist painting today, as any sensitive observer knows, is

-now so much in favour, and operates, from the inception, on a much higher
+operates, from the inception, on a much higher plane of integrity.

 -